 The Company provides end of service benefits to its expatriate employees.
 The entitlement to these benefits is usually based upon the employees' final salary and length of service, subject to the completion of a minimum service period.
-The expected costs of these benefits are accrued over the period of employment.
+The DIFC Employment Amendment Law, which came into force on 14 January 2020, amends DIFC Law No. 2 of 2019 (the DIFC Employment Law) with the principal purpose of replacing the existing end-of-service benefits regime with the DIFC Employment Workplace Saving (DEWS) plan or a qualified alternative scheme (QAS).
+Effective, 1 February 2020, the Company makes a monthly contribution relating to employees end of service benefits to DEWS scheme.